sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    :param app: :class:`.Sphinx`
    :param env: :class:`.BuildEnvironment`

-   Emitted when Consistency checks phase.
-You can check consistency of metadata for whole of documents.
+   Emitted during the consistency checks phase.
+You can check consistency of metadata for all documents.

    .. versionadded:: 1.6